Max Meylor: Wisconsin–Whitewater

 Meylor transferred to Wisconsin–Whitewater for the 2019 season.

 In 2019, Meylor appeared in twelve games for the Warhawks.
 He won the team's Newcomer of the Year Award and was named to the Wisconsin Intercollegiate Athletic Conference (WIAC) Scholastic Honor Roll.
 He finished the year 112 of 190 for 1,171 yards and eleven touchdowns alongside nine interceptions.
 He ranked seventh in the WIAC in pass efficiency and eighth in passing average per game with 97.6 yards per game.
 He has a season-high of 314 passing yards in a 65–21 win over Wisconsin–Platteville where he was 22 of 27 and also had four touchdown passes.
-He led the Warhawks to a 13–2 record and a playoff birth.
+He led the Warhawks to a 13–2 record and a playoff berth.
 The team would make it to the 2019 Stagg Bowl where the team would lose to North Central 14–41.

 The 2020 Division III season was canceled for the University of Wisconsin–Whitewater and the WIAC because of COVID-19.

 In 2021, Meylor's senior season, he was named to the fourth-team All-America, a Gagliardi Trophy semifinalist, second-team All-Region 6, WIAC Offensive Player of the Year, first-team All-WIAC, George Chryst Memorial Bowl Offensive MVP, and winner of the team's Karl Schlender Most Improved award.
 He finished his collegiate career ranked third in program history in completion percentage (66.5%), fifth in passing touchdowns (47), sixth in completions (351), and seventh in passing yards (4,328).
 He appeared in fourteen games, leading the team to a 13–1 record.
 The team's only loss was in the playoffs against the eventual Division III champions Mary Hardin–Baylor.